fwznbg/TicTacToeAI/README.md

 # TicTacToeAI
 Implementing TicTacToe game using minimax algorithm

-to start the game open index.html on browser
+to start the game open index.html on browser or open [this](https://tiktaktuk-ai.vercel.app/)